pymc-devs/pymc-examples/examples/time_series/Euler-Maruyama_and_SDEs.myst.md

 +++ {"button": false, "nbpresent": {"id": "287d10b5-0193-4ffe-92a7-362993c4b72e"}, "new_sheet": false, "run_control": {"read_only": false}, "slideshow": {"slide_type": "subslide"}}

-Once the model is constructed, we perform inference, i.e. sample from the posterior distribution, in the following steps:
+Once the model is constructed, we perform inference, which here is via the NUTS algorithm as implemented in `nutpie`, which will be extremely fast.

 ```{code-cell} ipython3
 ---